 As a dog owner, you must ensure they remain active.
 From various dog toys to high-energy outdoor games for dogs, choose activities that both you and your dog are comfortable with.

-Depending on your dog's abilities, body condition score, energy levels, and mobility, exercise can range from simple activities like daily walks around the neighbourhood to more advanced exercises like agility sports.
+Depending on your dog's abilities, body condition score, energy levels, and mobility, exercise can range from simple activities like daily dog walks around the neighbourhood to more advanced exercises like agility sports.

-For more information, check out this article about the importance of exercising your dog
+For more information, check out this article about the importance of exercising your dog.

 We always appreciate ambition and goals, but start small and work up to grander ambitions instead of pushing your dog too hard right at the beginning.
 This way, you can see what your dog is capable of and avoid athletic injuries from overworking their previously inactive joints.